 Jenson Button vs Sebastian Vettel

 Provided you get a good run out of Stavelot, there’s a pretty good chance you can jink out of your rival’s slipstream and attempt to pass into the Bus Stop chicane.
 That was Sebastian Vettel’s plan, except that it all went pear-shaped the at the precise moment he pulled out of Jenson’s draft.
-His Red Bull inexplicably snapped sideways, T-boned the McLaren and putting Jenson out of the race.
+His Red Bull inexplicably snapped sideways, T-boned the McLaren and put Jenson out of the race.
 This was the incident that briefly earned Vettel the ‘Crash Kid’ nickname!

 2006 US Grand Prix